-Here's an updated Olive Garden fettuccine alfredo recipe from Top Secret Restaurant Recipes that includes more grated Parmesan cheese and fresh garlic instead of garlic powder.
-You'll find this sauce thickens easier and has an improved Olive Garden taste.
+Here's my new Olive Garden fettuccine Alfredo recipe improved from my first attempt in Top Secret Restaurant Recipes that includes more grated Parmesan cheese and fresh garlic instead of garlic powder.
+You'll find my improved Alfredo sauce recipe thickens easier and has a better taste.
 Just be sure not to crank the heat up too high when simmering the sauce or it could break, resulting in a not-so-creamy, curdled Alfredo.
-Also check out our copycat Olive Garden toasted ravioli recipe!

 - 1/2 cup (1 stick) butter

 - 2 cups heavy cream

 - 1/2 cup grated Parmesan cheese

 - 1 12-ounce box fettuccine pasta

 1. Melt butter in a medium saucepan over medium/low heat.

 2. Add the garlic, cream, pepper and salt, and bring mixture to a simmer.
 Turn the heat down if the mixture reaches a rapid boil or it could boil over.
 You just want a simmer.
 Add the cheese, and continue to simmer the sauce for 8 minutes or until thick.